tinacms/tina.io/content/docs/tina-cloud/cli.md

 ### `defineSchema`

-`defineSchema` is tells the CMS how to build your content API.
+`defineSchema` tells the CMS how to build your content API.

 ```ts
 // .tina/schema.ts